 I am still on the lookout for the gotchas of this approach and will share more as I progress.

-Here is another article you might like 😊 "I leant something new trying to build a Github profile analytics tool"
+Here is another article you might like 😊 "php://input returns empty"